 These solid brass lights are ideal for illuminating outdoor features at night.
 Each has an adjustable glare guard, and hammer stakes are included for fuss-free installation.

 Forget tricky hills and wiggling paths – for a modern feel, introduce structure to your sloping plot.
-Here, the wide-format steps in grey stone break the space up into practical zones.
-And by mirroring the muted brick walls of the home across aspects of the yard, the space feels perfectly pulled together.
+Here, the wide-format wooden decking steps break the space up into practical zones.

-How can you create a modern backyard for a historic home effectively?
+How can I create a modern backyard for a historic home?

 You don't have to have a state-of-the-art home to embrace modern backyard ideas.

-'For example, the brick masonry of a historic townhome can look exceedingly modern when used on end in the landscape or with more contemporary, cooler colors such as schist, maroon, or charcoal, and it coordinates well with smooth cut stone.
-In one project, we helped the client select an inky paint color for their window bay which helped to link the brick facade to the cooler colors in the landscape.
-We also deployed a bluestone pattern that created asymmetrical plant beds to offset the strongly rectangular shape of the space, so that it would feel modern and have a sense of flow.
+'For example, the brick masonry of a historic townhouse can look exceedingly modern when used on end in the landscape or with more contemporary, cooler colors such as schist, maroon, or charcoal, and it coordinates well with smooth cut stone.

 What are some perfect planting choices for a modern backyard?